pantheon-systems/ci-scripts/README.md

 This project is designed to be included from the **require** section of a Drupal site's `composer.json` file.
 Doing this allows you to achieve the following things:

 * Specify the Drupal modules, themes and libraries you use in your composer.json file, and build them with Composer.
-* Automatically build components via Travis every commit.
+* Automatically build components via Travis or Circle CI every commit.
 * Use Behat to run tests on your site from Travis.
 * Automatically deploy your site to your Pantheon dev environment, or some other branch, every time the tests pass.